crazzfeng/sendcloud-docs/docs/Marketing/senders.md

 ### 1. Choose Your Sending Domain

 Ensure you have at least one verified sending domain in Aurora SendCloud.
-If you haven't set this up yet, navigate to your Domain Settings first.
+If you haven't set this up yet, navigate to your [Domain](doc:domain) first.

 ### 2. Configure Your From Name